johnson442/custom-zyxel-firmware/README.md

 Place holder script in /data partition run once every boot to allow persistent changes to target SNRM or line capping.
 See /data/boot-cmds.sh after first boot for details.

 #### Modem stats server with logging and web interface
-A small mongoose based http server with simple visualisation of real time and logged statistics avaliable by default on modemip:8000.
+A small mongoose based http server with simple visualisation of real time and logged statistics avaliable by default on modem-ip:8000.

 ![screen1](/stats-staging/screenshot1.png?raw=true "Stats screenshot1")

 ![screen2](/stats-staging/screenshot2.png?raw=true "Stats screenshot2")

 48h line statistics are captured, see stats-server/stats-logging.sh for details.
+Information usually requiring telnet/ssh to access (e.g xdslctl output) is available via HTTP at modem-ip:8000/data, see directory listing for naming.

 ## Prerequisites